ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 for proof of possession within certain algorithms.
 This is an ephemeral key that MUST be unique for each issued JWP.

-This header parameter is references a JSON Web Key (JWK) public key value when represented as a JSON Protected Header, and a COSE Key Object when represented as a CBOR Protected Header.
+This Parameter is references a JSON Web Key (JWK) public key value when represented as a JSON Protected Header, and a COSE Key Object when represented as a CBOR Protected Header.